Octavius-Dante/Arthelais/ex_4/Readme.md

 - There is no need to compile the code it is automatically done at runtime
 - In JS, we don't need to specify the data type of variables
 - JS is case-sensitive
-- JS follows Camel case naming conventions, First letter is small and and every consecutive words first letter will be in capital Eg. (onClick, onPress)
+- JS follows Camel case naming conventions, First letter is small and and every consecutive words first letter will be in capital
+</br> Eg. (onClick, onPress, onSwitch, onAction, toggleAction)

 </br></br>